Data Ingestion Guide

 The dataset(s) selected will appear when clicking on the Data button, but also under the prompt window so users can easily identify the dataset(s) used with the prompt.

-For optimal results with the ingested data, we recommend keeping the Temperature setting at its default value of 0.0 and ensuring that the Live setting is turned off.
+Best Practice: For optimal results with the ingested data, we recommend keeping the Temperature setting at its default value of 0.0 and ensuring that the Live setting is turned off.
 Incorrect settings may result in subpar outcomes or data contamination.

 The inference/response generated by the GenAI model utilizes the dataset assigned to the prompt.

-Ask Sage users benefit from the Show Explainability feature, which provides users with a detailed reference to the data used to generate the text when using a dataset and/or the live feature.
+Explainability Feature: Ask Sage users benefit from the Show Explainability feature, which provides users with a detailed reference to the data used to generate the text when using a dataset and/or the live feature.
 This is useful for understanding the context of the generated text and ensuring the text is relevant and not a hallucination.

 How RAG Works